Are you considering taking your business global?

 The 5 languages above have the highest geographic impact meaning that they are spoken across the most countries.

 These graphs are to provide you with inspiration.
 You run a business and need to be strategic.
-Maybe you want to reach as many people as possible and then, the graphs above should be useful but if you want to be more targeted, we suggest taking a dive into your analytics if you don’t already have a specific country in mind.
+Maybe you want to reach as many people as possible and then, the graphs above should be useful.
+If you want to be more targeted, we suggest taking a dive into your analytics if you don’t already have a specific country in mind.

 Decide whether you want to target a specific country OR a language.